SamKirkland/FTP-Deploy-Action/README.md

 ---

 ### Requirements
 - You must have ftp access to your server.
-If your host requires ssh please use my web-deploy action
+If your host requires ssh please use my web-deploy action (coming soon)
 - Some web hosts change the default port (21), check with your host for your port number

 ---